Showing posts with label pelham. Show all posts

 We saw more than 100 kinds of fish, turtles, alligators, snapping turtles, and other creatures that make the Riverqurium Blue Hole their home.

-The Flint River Gallery we saw both freshwater and saltwater tanks, plus a live fish hatchery.
+At the Flint River Gallery, we saw both freshwater and saltwater tanks, as well as a live-fish hatchery.

 Discovery Caverns were fun games and eye-opening exhibits.

-Control the weather is an interactive area that tests your knowledge of local weather and it has three buttons for three people to play.
+Control the weather is an interactive area that tests your knowledge of local weather, featuring three buttons for three players.

-Change the way a river flow in this area the kids played in a sandbox while water flowed to make their own water route.
+Change the way a river flows in this area.
+The kids played in a sandbox while water flowed, creating their own water route.

-At first, Montana was afraid to go into the cave so, I told him that Sierra would go in front of him and I would follow behind.
+At first, Montana was afraid to go into the cave, so I told him that Sierra would go ahead of him and that I would follow behind.

 Discovery Caverns